-STI’s, or sexually transmitted infections, are passed between people primarily as part of sexual activity.
-Sexual acts that involve the anus, mouth, penis, or vagina can all result in the spread of a sexual infection if protection isn’t used.
-Our office aims to help patients learn how to avoid contracting an STI and also treatment options for STIs.
+STIs, or sexually transmitted infections, are passed between people primarily as part of sexual activity.
+Sexual acts that involve the anus, mouth, penis, or vagina can all result in the spread of a sexual infection if protection isn't used.
+Our office aims to help patients learn how to avoid contracting an STI and also understand treatment options.
 Patients who have an STI are treated with compassion and without judgment in an environment focused on helping you get and stay healthy.

-This is a commonly asked question.
-For most intents and purposes outside of the medical community, they’re essentially two terms for the same thing.
-More technically, an STI can be thought of as an STD that is not currently exhibiting symptoms and is not in an active state.
-Human papillomavirus (HPV) is the infection known to be responsible for the development of cervical cancer, but most people who have HPV have not developed it.
-They have an STI, HPV, but not the disease associated with that organism.
-If you find this confusing, it’s simplest to remember that for the layman, the two terms are synonyms.
+For most intents and purposes outside of the medical community, they're essentially two terms for the same thing.
+More technically, an STI can be thought of as an STD that is not currently exhibiting symptoms.
+Human papillomavirus (HPV) is the infection known to be responsible for the development of cervical cancer, but most people who have HPV have not developed cervical cancer.
+They have an STI (HPV), but not the disease associated with that organism.

 What Symptoms Are Associated With STIs?

-The term STI doesn’t describe a single condition but is an umbrella term that covers a broad range of infections that are commonly passed through sexual contact.
-Many STIs do happen to share symptoms, however, including the following:
+The term STI is an umbrella term covering a broad range of infections.
+Many STIs share symptoms, including:

 - Skin rashes